sp-portal/betting-api/README.md

 Parameter | Required? | Description
 --- | --- | ---
-event_id | Yes | Event ID you get from events/*
+event_id | Yes | Event ID you get from events/* market_key | No | String.
+One Odds market per request at the moment.

 `More options in this API call will be available soon.`